daffidwilde/edo/docs/tutorial/tutorial_i.rst

 Formulation
 +++++++++++

-So, to formulate and solve this problem in GeneticData we do the following:
+So, to formulate and solve this problem in Edo we do the following:

 First, import the library::